Architkumar29082001/Stego/README.md

 # Stego
 Overview
-The provided Python code implements a simple Steganography (image-based) project using the Tkinter GUI library for the user interface, and the Pillow (PIL) library for image processing.
+The provided Python code implements a simple Steganography (image-based) project using the Tkinter GUI library for the user interface and the Pillow (PIL) library for image processing.
 The application allows users to encode and decode hidden messages within images.

 Classes
 IMG_Stegno